apache/iotdb/docs/UserGuide/Data-Concept/Data-Model-and-Terminology.md

 * Sensor

 A sensor is a detection equipment in an actual scene, which can sense the information to be measured, and can transform the sensed information into an electrical signal or other desired form of information output and send it to IoTDB.
-In IoTDB, all data and paths stored are organized in units of sensors.
+In IoTDB, all stored data and paths are organized as sensors.

 * Storage Group